1. General Data Protection Regulations

 We may collect the following types of information:-

-Like many sites we reserve the option to collect information about online behaviour using cookies.
-These cookies contain identification information that enables us to see how users are interacting with the site and how frequently they are returning.
+When someone visits this website we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+We do this to find out things such as the number of visitors to the various parts of the site.
+This information is only processed in a way which does not identify anyone.
+Similarly, like many sites we reserve the option to collect information about online behaviour using cookies, which contain identification information that enables us to see how users are interacting with the site and how frequently they are returning.
 The cookies do not contain any information which enable you to be personally identified and are not combined with other information the Council holds to provide personally identifiable information.
-You may set your browser software to reject cookies but you may not be able to use all the features of the site.

 3. To whom will we supply your personal data?